Description

 Status

-In the St. Paul District’s TPP portfolio, there are currently six feasibility studies and one project in the design and implementation phase.
+In the St. Paul District’s TPP portfolio, there is currently one ongoing feasibility study, one technical study in fiscal closeout, and four projects in the design and implementation phase.

 Current Projects